AndrewH-14/cs570-project3/README.md

     1. `{u, v}` is not an edge in G.
     2. If `{u, v}` is an edge in G, then `color(u) != color(v)`

-After running the clique algorithm over the new graph, if a clique of size `|V|` exists, then we know that the grpah is `k` colorable.
+After running the clique algorithm over the new graph, if a clique of size `|V|` exists, then we know that the graph is `k` colorable.

 #### Running the mapping: